-If a power-on (user) password is set, when you turn on the server, the system startup will not be completed until you type the power-on password.
+If a power-on (user) password is set, you must type the power-on password to complete the system startup.
 You can use any combination of up to seven characters (A-Z, a-z, and 0-9) for the password.